wp-plugins/expandable-accordion-categories-ultimate-for-woocommerce/readme.txt

 This plugin allow you to easy and automatically change annoying long WooCommerce categories lists with different levels of sub-elements to expandable categories menu:

 *   Just activate and it work automatically, No Settings required!
-*   Multilevel categories support
-*   Plugin work with ANY theme that support WooCommerce
+*   Plugin work with most of all themes that support WooCommerce
 *   Does not change your theme styles for widget
 *   Optimized for Extra fast work, not slow down your website
 *   Use SVG images for Retina support and extra fast loading speed